The views expressed by the host on this program still documented to be almost always right 99.6% of the time.

 Somebody is certainly doing that.

-And here it is, it's from the Washington examiner, Senator Chuck Yu Schumer, a member of the Democrat Senate leadership, got on a conference call with reporters this morning without realizing the reporters were already listening in.
+Senator Chuck Yo Schumer, a member of the Democrat Senate leadership, got on a conference call with reporters this morning without realizing the reporters were already listening in, which I'm not sure I believe, but here's the rest of the story.

 Schumer thought he was on a private line with four Democrat senators who were to talk with reporters about the current budget stalemate.

-Schumer instructed the group, made up of Senators Boxer, Tom Carper, Delaware, Ben Cardin, Maryland, and Richard Blumenthal of Connecticut to tell reporters that the Republicans are refusing to negotiate.
+Schumer instructed the group, made up of Senators Boxer, Tom Carper, Delaware, Ben Cardin, Maryland, and Richard Blumenthal of Connecticut, to tell reporters that the Republicans are refusing to negotiate.

 That's what the caucus instructed me to use.